 How to Make Instant Pot Basmati Rice

 Some cooking methods for basmati rice recommend letting it soak for 20-30 minutes before cooking.
-This removes the excess starch and prevents the rice going sticky and clumped together while cooking.
+This removes the excess starch and prevents the rice from going sticky and clumping together while cooking.

 However, this same effect can be had in a fraction of the time by thoroughly washing the rice in a small, fine mesh strainer.
 Gently stirring the rice with your fingertips, run it under cold water for 1-2 minutes, or until the draining liquid runs almost completely clear.